Dynatrace/dynatrace-api/metric-example/query-by-example.md

 This common transformation pattern looks like a mistake at first, because the output of `:max` is a plain number, which can not be aggregated with `:sum` (only `:value` is supported for plain numbers, which is a no-op) and `:splitBy` as we used it until now does not change the data type being passed through it.
 In our use case, `:splitBy` _does_ change the output data type, in order for `:sum` to become a supported aggregation type.
 This feature is often referred to as _bucket inference_, because `:splitBy` and `merge` intelligently decide which data structure (bucket) will be used to collect the merged values, by looking to the right for the next aggregation being applied to the merged values, changing the output data type of the merging.

-Conceptually, you can think of the next aggregation after a `:merge` or `:splitBy` to operate on a list of merged values, supporting any of min, max, avg, sum, median or percentile on that list.
+Conceptually, you can think of the next aggregation after a `:splitBy` to operate on a list of merged values, supporting any of min, max, avg, sum, median or percentile on that list.
 Depending on the space aggregation in use, the API will use a suitable data structure to model this conceptual list of merged values (typically a statistical summary or percentile estimator).

 ## Scenario 17: Maximum of Average CPU Usage Values Over Time